The Unstructured Platform API is separate from Unstructured Serverless API services.

 For general information about these objects, see:

-The following sections provide examples, showing the use of curl or Postman, for all of the supported REST endpoints.
+The following sections provide examples, showing the use of the Unstructured SDK for Python for all of the supported API operations, as well as curl and Postman for all of the supported REST endpoints.

 You can also use the Unstructured Platform API - Swagger UI to call the REST endpoints that are available through https://platform.unstructuredapp.io.

-The following curl examples use environment variables, which you can set as follows:
+The following curl and Postman examples use the following environment variables, which you can set as follows:

 export UNSTRUCTURED_API_URL="https://platform.unstructuredapp.io/api/v1"